HRESULT: Name representation

 For example, STG_E_FILENOTFOUND indicates a storage related error, file does not exist.

-The facility part is omitted if facility is 0 (FACILITY_NULL) or for some very common values.
+The facility part is omitted if the facility is 0 (FACILITY_NULL) or for some very common values.
 For example: S_OK, E_FAIL, E_INVALIDARG.

 This representation is easier to read than a numerical format but is less precise since although based on convention there is no definitive algorithm to convert between value and name.

 IErrorInfo

 The HRESULT was originally defined in the IBM/Microsoft OS/2 operating system as a general-purpose error return code, and subsequently adopted in Windows NT.

 Microsoft Visual Basic substantially enhanced the HRESULT error reporting mechanisms, by associating an IErrorInfo object with an HRESULT and storing (a pointer to) an IErrorInfo object in thread-local storage.
 The IErrorInfo mechanism allows programs to associate a broad variety of information with a particular HRESULT error: the class of the object that raised the error, the interface of the object that raised the error, error text; and a link to a help topic in a help file.
 In addition, receivers of an HRESULT error can obtain localized text for the error message on demand.

 Subsequently, HRESULT, and the associated IErrorInfo mechanism were used as the default error reporting mechanism in COM.

 Support of the IErrorInfo mechanism in Windows is highly inconsistent.
 Older Windows APIs tend to not support it at all, returning HRESULTs without any IErrorInfo data.
 More modern Windows COM subsystems often provide extensive error information in the message description of the IErrorInfo object.
 The more advanced features of the IErrorInfo error mechanisms—help links, and on-demand localization—are rarely used.

 In the .NET Framework, HRESULT/IErrorInfo error codes are translated into CLR exceptions when transitioning from native to managed code; and CLR exceptions are translated to HRESULT/IErrorInfo error codes when transitioning from managed to native COM code.